-Gamma-Ray Bursts, part 1
+Frontiers: Gamma-Ray Bursts

-In our next two classes, we'll take a look at one of the most exciting and controversial fields in all astrophysics: gamma-ray bursts.
+We will now take a look at one of the most exciting and controversial fields in all astrophysics: gamma-ray bursts.
 These events may have a higher peak photon luminosity than any other events in the universe, and their physics is therefore extreme enough to have motivated a number of exotic suggestions.
-Their spectra and brightness also may make them great backlighting for the universe, meaning that absorption lines in their spectra can tell us about the composition and evolution of the $z \sim 5 - 20$ universe.
+Their spectra and brightness also may make them great backlighting for the universe, meaning that in principle absorption lines in their spectra can tell us about the composition and evolution of the $z \sim 5-20$ universe (although currently no GRBs have been established beyond $z \approx 8.2$ [spectroscopically] or $z \approx 9.4$ [photometrically]).
 The history of this field is also an object lesson in how new evidence can shift opinions dramatically.
 At one time or another, a substantial majority of people in the field have believed (with a fair degree of certainty) that gamma-ray bursts are (1) in the Galactic disk, (2) standard candles, (3) caused by merger and inspiral of two compact objects, and (4) the product of a special type of supernova.
-Current opinion favors (4) for one category of bursts and (3) for another, but new evidence can always change this.
+Current opinion favors (4) for one of the major types of GRB, and (3) for the other, but new evidence can always change this.
 To me, the study of gamma-ray bursts encapsulates much of what makes the scientific process unique.
 It is a subject filled with rancor and conflict, but the emergence of new data has had its say in a way not available with pure philosophy.